Can you embed paper in resin?

 I really liked how this worked on the photo paper.
 The color on the photo stayed true and didn’t bleed.

 On both the sticker paper and the cardstock, the resin still seemed to seep in and darken the paper a bit.
-If using a spray sealer on these types of paper, do many coats, not just a few, to be sure that the paper is completely sealed before casting in resin.
+If using a spray sealer on these types of paper, do several light coats, not just a few heavy coats, to be sure that the paper is completely sealed before casting in resin or epoxy.

 I placed each paper sample on a plastic sheet to protect my table, and to make sure I could easily spread glue to the edges.
 I brushed one coat on the top and then a coat on the back after it was dry.